Dartmouth College campus

 Prepare for required testing early.
 Dartmouth requires scores under its current policy and rates them very important, so build the testing timeline into your plan.

-Dartmouth has no undergraduate business major; aspiring business students typically major in economics (or engineering modified with economics) and can add the Tuck School of Business's Business Bridge program, with Tuck offering the MBA only at the graduate level.
+Dartmouth has no undergraduate business major; aspiring business students typically major in economics (or a modified major such as engineering modified with economics) and can add the Tuck School of Business's Business Bridge program, with Tuck offering the MBA only at the graduate level.

 With no undergraduate business major, Dartmouth's business-bound students typically run through economics, often adding real-world experience through internships and the college's strong alumni network, with the Tuck School of Business available at the graduate level.
 In the application itself, applied experience does double duty: it strengthens the extracurricular story Dartmouth rates very important and gives essays and recommenders concrete material.